Scroll down the page, and you'll find an incredibly useful template for your sprint retrospectives: The What Went Well template.

 The name of the exercise comes from one of its key components.
 While using this template, you and your team will identify "What went well", as well as what didn't, and what you plan to do about each.

-Most often, the What Went Well exercise is used in an agile project workflow.
+Most often, the What Went Well retrospective is used in an agile project workflow.
 It helps bring structure to sprint retrospectives.
 For those who don't know, sprint retrospectives are meetings hosted after the completion of a sprint (or phase of work).

 The point of the retrospective is to touch base with your team, see how each person feels at the end of the previous sprint, and to make the next one just as — or more — effective.

-The What Went Well exercise is useful for structuring the flow of your retrospective meeting.
+The What Went Well retrospective is useful for structuring the flow of your retrospective meeting.
 It keeps your discussion on track, organized, and purposeful.
 And it serves as a great tool to look back on as you make progress in your upcoming sprint.

 Implementing this template into your retrospective is incredibly natural.
 It's a simple and versatile tool that consists of just three components: Went Well, To Improve, and Action Items.